emilyselwood/RaspberryTelescope/README.md

 --------
 Run make

+Targets:
-all : Builds every thing
+* all : Builds every thing
-raspberrytelescope : Builds every thing at the moment. clean : clean
+* raspberrytelescope : Builds every thing at the moment.
+* clean : clean

 At the moment there is one warning generated in the mongoose.c file about an int being cast to a pointer.